Mary Bartelme: Assistant Judge

 Because of her criticism of the handling of young boys and girls accused of crimes in the courtroom, Judge Merritt Pinckney recommended that a woman hear such cases and, in 1913, named Bartelme as an Assistant Judge in the Juvenile Court of Cook County.
 Bartelme also convened a special Girl's Court which heard cases of delinquent and dependent girls ages ten through seventeen, many of them prostitutes.
 All personnel in this closed court were female, which was felt to encourage a more open discussion of sexual and other private matters.
 Throughout her time as an Assistant Judge, Bartelme would interview the delinquent girls and their parents in private to determine the best course for the girl.
 She would then make her recommendation to the judge who would determine the final verdict.
 Bartelme served in this capacity for ten years.

 Judge

 On November 6, 1923, Mary Bartelme was elected Judge after being nominated by the Republican party to finish the unexpired term of a Cook County Circuit Court Judge.
 She ran against Democrat D.J.
 Normoyle and won by a margin of over 14,000 votes.
 This was the first time Illinois elected a woman to a court of such high jurisdiction.
 In 1927, Bartelme was re-elected to a full six-year term as a Judge.

 Activism

-Mary Bartelme was a proud Republican, member of the Woman's City Club, an advocate of women's suffrage and member of the Woman's Party, Chicago Suffrage Club, and League of Woman Voters, as well as president of the Business Women's Club.
+Mary Bartelme was a Republican, member of the Woman's City Club, an advocate of women's suffrage and member of the Woman's Party, Chicago Suffrage Club, and League of Woman Voters, as well as president of the Business Women's Club.
 In the 1916-1917, she served as vice chair of the National Woman's Party.
+Bartelme's position as one of the earliest women judges paved the way for other women, particularly in the Northeast, where local governments and voters were less welcoming of women to the judiciary.
+In 1914, the chairwoman of the Brooklyn Committee on Women Judges in Children's Court cited Bartelme's successful service in Illinois to petition for a pending bill that would allow women judges to serve in New York.